Minnesota’s Yearly Testing Requirement

 - Oral, Interview-Style tests: Peabody and Woodcock-Johnson

-- Online test: California Achievement Test (CAT)
+- Online test: Measures of Academic Progress (MAP), California Achievement Test (CAT)

 Each of these tests has various features that will help you decide which is best for your family.
 Here are some things to consider:

 - Does your child do well with timed tests or do they perform better without being under time pressure?

 - What sorts of things do you hope to learn from testing?
 Do you simply want to fulfill the requirement in the easiest way?
 Or are there particular areas you are concerned about monitoring with your students?